What is this insect and where does it come from?

 The map shows UK sightings and nests during 2024/25.
 It is a snapshot, with the highest density in south east England, but also shows how far YLAH can travel through hitch hiking.

 Yes, it is.
 YLAH has spread to Mediterranean countries as environmental conditions favour it.
-It is also spreading north into Belgium and the Netherlands as milder temperatures have become the norm over the last few decades.
-Germany is reporting the spread of YLAH.
+It is also spreading north into Belgium and the Netherlands and Germany as milder temperatures have become the norm.

-In the UK, the authorities have learned from French best practice and are doing a very good job responding to sightings and implementing track/tracing of released specimens to locate nests, that are then destroyed.
+In the UK, the authorities have learned from French best practice and are doing a very good job, responding to sightings and implementing track/tracing of released specimens to locate nests, which are then destroyed.

 The nest will start small but can get very large.

 With sightings in Oswestry in 2024, there was a concern that YLAH would arrive in 2025.
-But this did not happen.
+This did not happen.
 With nests found in Runcorn, will it arrive in 2026?
 We do not know.
-It all depends on how many queens mated in Autumn 2025 and how many survive hibernation to emerge in spring 2026.
+It all depends on how many queens mated in Autumn 2025, and how many survive hibernation to emerge in spring 2026.

 If we take Kent as an example of what could happen, then yes, we will see nests in North Wales.
-As of November 2025, there have been 544 sightings and 161 nests destroyed across the UK (mostly in the South) the hornet has not taken over and no beekeeper has yet reported losing a hive to YLAH.
+As of November 2025, there have been 544 sightings and 161 nests destroyed across the UK (mostly in the South).
+The hornet has not taken over and no beekeeper has yet reported losing a colony to YLAH.

 Spring – mated and overwintered queens emerge and build nests.
 Their diet will be sweet & sugar rich such as tree sap or nectar.